Where food, poetry, and stories steep like a good cup of tea.

-Nicole Gulotta is the assistant manager of the world's largest humanitarian award.
-By night, she's a gourmet home cook, writer, and recipe developer.
 She received an MFA in creative writing from Vermont College of Fine Arts and a BA from the University of California, Santa Barbara.
 In 2011, she founded The Giving Table, a website that empowers everyone to change the food system.
-She is based in Los Angeles, where she lives with her husband and French bulldog.
+She is currently eating her way through Los Angeles, where she lives with her husband and French bulldog.